ciplogic/CleanupRoses/docs/LiveSteps.md

 7:40 create this file and try to compile the app.
 It builds but it targets .Net 2.1

 7:43 Cleanup files like .gitignore and make the repo pushable on just created GitHub project:

+7:50 Make tests work (no renaming, just it works)